 Global Digital Advertising Spend by Industry in 2021

-The five main industries that contribute the most to global digital ad spendings are:
+The top 10 industries that contributed the most to global digital ad spend in 2021 were:

 - Internet providers

 - Leisure, tourism, and travel

 The main contributors mostly remained the same as in the year 2020.
 However, the military, philanthropy, and legal services industries experienced a decrease in ad spend in 2021.

 In contrast, here are the top spenders of 2020.

 Here, you can see the difference in ad spend for each industry between Q4 2020 and Q4 2021.

 From Q1 2020, Internet providers steadily decreased their digital advertising spend.
 This trend continued until Q2 2021, when the charts turned around and spending started to rise again.
 Q4 2021 saw the largest spike for this industry.
 At $57,750,153, this quarter set a new record since Q1 2020.